blasrodri/spaceship-go/src/context-details.md

 The package provides different types of contexts, with different _service levels_:

 - emtpyCtx: it's one that is never cancelled, has no values and no deadline
-- canccelCtx: is one that can be cancelled.
+- cancelCtx: is one that can be cancelled.
 When cancelled, it also cancels all its children that implement cancel.
 - valueCtx: carries a key-value pair.
 Delegates all other calls (such as cancel) to its embedded context.
 - timerCtx: carries a timer and a deadline.
-It embeds `canccelCtx` to implement `Done` and `Err`.
+It embeds `cancelCtx` to implement `Done` and `Err`.
   `cancel` is implementing by stopping its timer and delegating the call to `cancelCtx`

 It's important to note that as a user of the package, we only have access to these types through